 What is Hypnobirthing?
-I talk to Rotunda midwife Nadia Arthurs to find out
+We asked Rotunda midwife Nadia Arthurs

 Knowledge is power.
 That’s what I’ve learned from my chat with hypnobirthing midwife Nadia Arthurs.

-I’ve had two children but I never tried hypnobirthing on either of them and I know I’m not the only one curious about this technique and if it really works.
+I’ve had two children, but I have never tried hypnobirthing and I know I’m not the only one curious about this technique and whether it really works.

-I interviewed Rotunda midwife and hypnobirthing instructor Nadia Arthurs to find out more.
+I spoke to Rotunda midwife and hypnobirthing instructor Nadia Arthurs to find out more.

 So first things first, does it stop the pain?

 "I’ve had so many women say to me that the experience was intense or powerful but they don’t describe it as pain.
 It’s different for everyone of course and some have said they have felt some pain, but only pain equivalent to stubbing your toe."

 Stubbing your toe?
 Really?
 I'm regretting not trying it myself now.

 My first and second birthing experiences were completely different from each other and while I could imagine using hypnobirthing on my second labour which was straight forward, could a mum undergoing a section make use of this technique?

 "It’s important to keep an open mind.
 A lot of women who have come through my classes are VBAC and some of them have had very traumatic previous birthing experiences.
 Hypnobirthing can help them become more calm and more confident whatever path their birth takes.
 The most important thing is to create a positive birthing experience.